DeepLearnI/demo-project/TUTORIAL.md

 * `foundations deploy` submits a job
 * `--env` looks for a configuration file by that name.
 In a long-term project you might have need to submit jobs to different environments, or want a configuration file for local submissions.
-[TODO clarify & expand]

 We are making use of defaults for a few others: